divyajeettt/custom-risc-interpreter/README.md

 ## Future Plans

-- Change Simple-Assembler and Simple-Simulator to be case-insensitive (easy fix)
+- Change the architecture to be case-insensitive (easy fix)
-- Extension of Simple-Assembler and Simple-Simulator to handle immediate values larger than 2¹⁶
+- Extension of the architecture to allow immediate values larger than 2⁸ as the project simulates 16-bit wide registers (easy fix)
 - Addition of more (RISC) instructions